How to file a criminal complaint so that it can be dealt with

 Advice before filing a criminal complaint

-We mentioned in the introduction of this article that in most cases a criminal complaint is postponed due to insufficient drafting or lack of necessary evidence.
+We mentioned in the beginning of this article that in most cases, a criminal complaint is postponed due to insufficient drafting or lack of necessary evidence.
 However, in practice, we often see cases where people confuse a criminal complaint with a prosecution.
 According to the Czech legal system, a criminal complaint is not a procedural means of protecting private or property rights.

 Are you solving a similar problem?